-Partners in this situation will soon find that an alternative firm size and billing structure may be essential to building their book and gaining the independence and autonomy in their practice they so desire.
-We have found that there are firms which provide these types of partners the opportunities they are looking for.
-For example, there are a number of "spin-off" firms which are comprised of partners who have left large practice looking for an alternative environment within which to practice.
+Partners in this situation will soon find that an alternative firm size and billing structure may be essential to building their books and gaining the independence and autonomy in their practices they so desire.
+We have found that there are firms that provide these types of partners the opportunities they are looking for.
+For example, there are a number of spin-off firms that are comprised of partners who have left large practice, looking for alternative environments within which to practice.
 These firms offer great opportunities for partners with smaller books to continue to practice at a high level of sophistication, bring in work at slightly lower billing rates than might otherwise be found at larger firms, and begin accepting the work they for so long had to turn away.

 Client Conflicts Prevent Building Book.
-This is a serious issue which can occur for partners that lateral to a firm with little knowledge about the existing client base and the primary clients or types of projects the firm most often services.
-A firm that might in all other respects look very attractive, can become a partner's worst nightmare, precluding the partner from bringing in new business and building his/her book.
-We have seen partners in these types of situations literally be faced with turning away hundreds of thousands of dollars in new business because their current firm is involved in so many cases that present conflicts.
+This is a serious issue that can occur for partners that lateral to firms with little knowledge about the existing client base and the primary clients or types of projects the firms most often service.
+A firm that might in all other respects look very attractive can become a partner's worst nightmare, precluding the partner from bringing in new business and building his/her book.
+We have seen partners in these types of situations be faced with turning away hundreds of thousands of dollars in new business because their current firms are involved in so many cases that present conflicts.
 If you are a partner transitioning to a new firm, your recruiter's thorough due diligence regarding the firm's existing client base and its effect on your ability to bring in new business and continue to build your book is absolutely key to making your transition smooth and successful.

 Current Firm's Strategic Plan No Longer Supports Practice Group.
-With the focus on strategic planning and expansion, many firms have changed courses and have had to make tough decisions about practice groups they will no longer support over the long-term.
-Some partners may find themselves pursuing another firm whose practice and long-term strategic plan is more fitting for their practice.
+With the focus on strategic planning and expansion, many firms have changed courses and have had to make tough decisions about practice groups they will no longer support over the long term.
+A partner may find him/herself pursuing another firm whose practice and long-term strategic plan is more fitting for his/her practice.
 This does not present a huge dilemma for a partner with a sizable book whose practice area could be attractive to other firms in the marketplace.
 However, it can present a serious dilemma for a partner whose book is marginal and whose practice area may not be one that most firms in the marketplace are expanding.
-Here, a partner's ability to convince a prospective firm that his clients and practice fit in with the firm's long-term plan for growth is essential.
-The partner must rely on his/her recruiter's ability to inform the partner about the prospective firm's strategic plan for growth and expansion and its current client base and practice group distribution, all essential to the partner's ability to understand how his practice could add value to the firm.
-It is this added value which will enable the partner to more effectively move his book.
+Here, a partner's ability to convince a prospective firm that his/her clients and practice fit in with the firm's long-term plan for growth is essential.
+The partner must rely on his/her recruiter's ability to inform the partner about the prospective firm's strategic plan for growth and expansion and its current client base and practice group distribution, all essential to the partner's ability to understand how his/her practice could add value to the firm.
+It is this added value that will enable the partner to more effectively move his/her book.